Ratcliffe-on-Soar Power Station

 Ratcliffe-on-Soar Power Station is a decommissioned coal-fired power station owned and operated by Uniper at Ratcliffe-on-Soar in Nottinghamshire, England.
 Commissioned in 1968 by the Central Electricity Generating Board (CEGB), the station had a capacity of 2,000 MW.
 It was the last remaining operational coal-fired power station in the UK, and closed on 30 September 2024, marking the end of coal-powered electricity generation in the United Kingdom.

 The power station occupies a prominent position next to the A453 road, close to junction 24 of the M1 motorway, the River Trent and the Midland Main Line (adjacent to East Midlands Parkway railway station) and dominates the skyline for many miles around with its eight cooling towers and 199 m tall chimney.

+Turbine

+Located in the plant is a decommissioned turbine which is noticeable by a brown chimney.